 Punjene Paprike – Croatian Stuffed Peppers Instructions

-- Flip the peppers over and fill them with the meat and rice stuffing until they are almost full.
-But do not overfill them as the rice will expand as it cooks.
+- Fill the peppers with the meat stuffing until they are almost full.

 - Arrange the stuffed peppers in the saucepan.
-Don’t pack them too tight as they can break while expanding and cooking and make a mess.
+Don’t pack them too tight as they can break.

 - Add in 2 bay leaves and the smoked meat if you decide to use it.